How Long After Getting Your G2 Can You Take the G Test in Ontario?

 What Should You Expect on the G Road Test?

 The G test is longer and more demanding than the G2.
-It includes highway driving at 400-series speeds (100 km/h), complex intersections, and a higher standard for overall driving judgment.
+It includes highway driving at posted speeds of 80 km/h or higher (often 100 km/h on 400-series highways, but some test centres use 80–90 km/h roads), complex intersections, and a higher standard for overall driving judgment.
 Most students benefit from 2 to 3 refresher lessons focused on highway driving before attempting the G test.

 Related Questions